How do building control service standards affect you?

 BCPSAG and building control standards

-The building control function in England and Wales works with property owners, developers, architects, contractors and trades people to ensure building work meets the standards set in the Building Regulations.
+The building control function in England and Wales works with property owners, developers, architects, contractors and trades people to help ensure building work meets the standards set in the Building Regulations.
 However, because we have a dual system of building control in England and Wales (with public and private sectors), successive government ministers have used the Building Control Performance Standards Advisory Group (BCPSAG) to set and measure the standards achieved by building control bodies in both sectors.
 This is now a sub-function of BRAC - Building Regulations Advisory Committee – which is a non-departmental, industry-based, advisory group sponsored by the English and Welsh governments.

 How does it benefit you?